 Kim has been interested in Buddhism since 1987 and a student of Ponlop Rinpoche’s since 1993.
 She has served in the mandala as an administrator for many years in Nalandabodhi Canada.
 She is looking forward to engaging with new groups to assist with nurturing the Path of Meditation.
 A long time ago, she attended the University of British Columbia and received her BEd and MEd.
 A retired elementary school teacher and administrator Kim enjoys walking and taking photos in unfamiliar cities, baking with sourdough starter and hanging out with her family and friends.
 Kim has lived in Hong Kong, England, and Mexico and has travelled extensively in Asia, Europe, Central and South America, Africa and North America.
 Vancouver, Canada is home.

-Alannah Wells, Path of Meditation, Curriculum
+Alannah Wells, Path of Meditation, Meditation Resources

 Alannah has been a Buddhist practitioner since 1983, training in both Theravada and Vajrayana traditions.
 In 2004 she became a student of Ponlop Rinpoche and has served locally as a PI & facilitator of meditation classes and as a centre director in Vancouver for the last four years.
 Alannah has a background in dance and movement therapy as well as work in the non-profit sector.
 Alannah enjoys all dance opportunities, and is interested in Lujong, Restorative Yoga & various forms of body/mind healing.

-Christian Monks, Path of Meditation, Classes
+Christian Monks, Path of Meditation, Classes and Curriculum

 Christian made a connection initially to Ponlop Rinpoche in 1995 and, after years of travelling and schooling, became his student in 2011.
 Christian works with the Mitra Council supporting the intro meditation classes; he lives in Vancouver with his family and works as a counsellor.
 When free, Christian values being the in the garden and nurturing nature’s colours and creatures.